 Fortunately for me, when the plane hit the World Trade Center tower I was still laying in bed in my brownstone apartment in Brooklyn.
 That’s one reason why I thought my story had no value.
 I wasn’t even there.
 I wasn’t one of the people running away from a burning building, running through ash and smoke and chaos like my boyfriend, my friends, and my colleagues.
 And I wasn’t one of the people trapped underneath the World Trade Center, which is where I most likely would have been if I had gone into the office that morning as I had planned.
 That was where I was pretty much every morning when I went to law school and worked in Manhattan.
 The subway underneath the World Trade Center was where I ended my morning commute.

 I had been on a plane myself on September 10th.
 I had taken a sabbatical from the stress of my job as a defense attorney for the City of New York.
-I had rented an apartment in Paris by myself and spent a few weeks traveling with friends and then come back to the states where my boyfriend and I met my parents for a vacation in Hawaii.
+I had rented an apartment in Paris by myself and spent a few weeks traveling with friends and then come back to the states where my boyfriend and I vacationed with my parents in Hawaii.
 He went to work that morning, but I did not have immediate work to get back to so I was taking my time getting up.
 All of my active cases had been reassigned before I left and I had planned to go back into my office that morning to talk to my department chief.
 So when the tower was hit, I was still blissfully unaware.

 I was alerted to the tower being hit by my landlord, Alba, a sweet and kind hearted woman from Colombia who lived downstairs.
 She owned the brownstone with her late husband, Stanley.
 My boyfriend and I rented the apartment, which was the top two floors.
 A small closet in the hallway of our apartment provided the only access to the roof.
 I was finally roused by Alba pounding on my door so she could get up to the roof.
 She told me the tower had been hit and she wanted to see it with her own eyes.
 I did not.